wp-plugins/image-zoom/readme.txt

 2. An image zommed

 == Changelog ==

+= 1.7.8 =
+* Few enhancement to avoid conflicts with others plugins

 = 1.7.7 =
 * BUG: Some issue with PHP version below 5.2 (now corrected)